 Fisheries and the Kunming-Montreal Global Biodiversity Framework: strengthening engagement across fishery value chains, from catch to consumers

-Communities of Practice Webinar Series, hosted by the CBD Secretariat to support the implementation of Target 14.
+Communities of Practice Webinar Series, hosted by the CBD Secretariat to support the implementation of of the Kunming-Montreal Global Biodiversity Framework and the mainstreaming of biodiversity within and across sectors.

 As part of the response to

-decision 16/13, this webinar will focus on best practices and lessons learned in mainstreaming biodiversity in the
+decision 16/13, this webinar focused on best practices and lessons learned in mainstreaming biodiversity in the

 fisheries sector, with an emphasis on strengthening engagement across fisheries value chains, from catch to consumers.